shaikezam/preem/README.md

 # preem

-A lightwhight, easy-to-use library for unit and integration testing javascript code.
+A lightweight, easy-to-use library for unit and integration testing javascript code.

 ## Usage